November 6, 2009

 In 2006, the Commission on Intellectual Property Rights, Innovation, and Public Health, recommended the World Health Organization (WHO) and World Intellectual Property Organization (WIPO) play a “bigger role in promoting” patent pools for upstream technologies relevant to developing countries.
-Patent pools have facilitated the creation of aircraft, DVDs, innovatiing from the SARS virus genome, and digital music files.
 Forming a patent pool for neglected disease or HIV/AIDS medicines could facilitate powerful innovation with immediate benefit to the health of millions.

 The conference will address these issues including: the legal and ethical considerations in obtaining information overtly (with subpoenas and warrants) and covertly (using pseudonyms to reach out to witnesses online); best practices for successfully using information obtained from social-networking websites; how to regulate the use of social networks; and how social media has impacted the legal profession.

 Oct 15, 2009

 Patent assertion and licensing activity between productive companies can have more impact on a business than “the troll problem”.
 At this conference we will analyze the “why” and “how” of patent cross-licensing.
 Experienced licensing experts will discuss the key issues that arise in drafting a cross-license and various ways to resolve them.

 June 4 – 5, 2009

 The PLSC aims to assemble a wide array of privacy law scholars and practitioners from around the world to discuss current issues and foster greater connections between academia and practice.
 Our goal is to enhance ties within the privacy law community and to facilitate dialogue between the different parts of that community (academy, government, industry, and public interest).

 Wells Fargo Room, Haas School of Business, UC Berkeley